numbbo/workshops/sources-webpage/source/BBOB-2018/index.rst

 other languages calling the C code.
 Languages currently available are C, Java, MATLAB/Octave, and Python.

-Most likely, you want to read the `Coco quick start <https://github.com/numbbo/coco>`_ (scroll down a bit).
+Most likely, you want to read the `COCO quick start <https://github.com/numbbo/coco>`_ (scroll down a bit).
 This page also provides the code for the benchmark functions [1]_, for running the experiments in C, Java, Matlab, Octave, and Python, and for postprocessing the experiment data into plots, tables, html pages, and publisher-conform PDFs via provided LaTeX templates.
 Please refer to http://numbbo.github.io/coco-doc/experimental-setup/ for more details on the general experimental set-up for black-box optimization benchmarking.

-The latest (hopefully) stable release of the Coco software can be downloaded as a whole `here <https://github.com/numbbo/coco/releases/>`_.
+The latest (hopefully) stable release of the COCO software can be downloaded as a whole `here <https://github.com/numbbo/coco/releases/>`_.
 Please use at least version v2.2 for running your benchmarking experiments in 2018.

 Documentation of the functions used in the ``bbob-biobj`` suite is provided at http://numbbo.github.io/coco-doc/bbob-biobj/functions/ .

 ..
-[1] Note that the current release of the new Coco platform does not contain the original noisy BBOB testbed yet, such that you must use the old code at http://coco.gforge.inria.fr/doku.php?id=downloads for the time being if you want to compare your algorithm on the noisy testbed.
+[1] Note that the current release of the new COCO platform does not contain the original noisy BBOB testbed yet, such that you must use the old code at http://coco.gforge.inria.fr/doku.php?id=downloads for the time being if you want to compare your algorithm on the noisy testbed.